-[77] We DENY the motion which argues that this appeal should be dismissed as untimely.
+[83] We DENY the motion which argues that this appeal should be dismissed as untimely.
 In order to protect our jurisdiction, we hereby GRANT the motion to set aside the foreclosures that occurred on May 17, 2007 and VACATE the resulting foreclosure deeds.
-Although an injunction under the DTPA is not an appropriate remedy under the facts of this case, we find that the Homeowners have demonstrated a threat of irreparable injury and a likelihood of succeeding on the merits of their claim.
-Specifically, we find that Cyfred was obligated to install sewer lines opinion.
+We REMAND the issue of whether Stephanie Mendiola or others were acting as agents of Cyfred when they purchased property during the 2006 foreclosure sales.
+Although an injunction under the DTPA is not an appropriate remedy under the facts of this case, we find that the Sananaps have demonstrated a threat of irreparable injury and a likelihood of succeeding on the merits of their claim.
+Specifically, we find that Cyfred was obligated to install sewer lines for all the Homeowners, that the Sananaps were justified in suspending their payments to Cyfred after Cyfred's breach, and that the Sananaps are likely to succeed in avoiding foreclosure on their home.
+The order denying the Sananaps the preliminary injunction they seek is therefore REVERSED.
+With respect to all other Homeowners in this case, the matter is REMANDED for additional proceedings consistent with this opinion.